 When can I apply to the Career Mobility Program?

-The Application Period is during Spring semester, and the application dates and more details are available in the Program Brochure which is posted on our main Health Occupations? web site.?
+The Application Period is during Spring semester, and the application dates and more details are available in the Program Brochure which is posted above.
 Immediately following the Application Period, the Selection Process will randomize qualified applicants that have submitted a complete Application to the Career Mobility Program.
 Unverified and/or invalidated entries on the application form will cause disqualification of the applicant.

 Qualified applications to the Career Mobility Program will be selected by lottery.
-At this time, there is a one to two year waiting list for qualified applicants.?
-Students will be maintained in order of the random lottery on a waiting list until a seat becomes available for them.?
-The Health Occupation Office will notify students by letter of their acceptance into the Career Mobility Program or their waitlist numbers.???
+At this time, there is approximately a two year waiting list for qualified applicants.
+Students will be maintained in order of the random lottery on a waiting list until a seat becomes available for them.
+The Health Occupation Office will notify students by letter of their acceptance into the Career Mobility Program or their waitlist numbers.

 From the end of the Application Period until the first day of class in the fall, seats that become available will be filled in order from the waiting list.
 Once the Program has begun in the fall semester any remaining qualified applicants who applied during the Application Period will be carried forward to the following year.